syeo66/voidweaver/README.md

 - **Network Access**: Required for streaming music from your server and metadata extraction
 - **Audio Playback**: Uses device audio capabilities with volume control for ReplayGain
-- **Storage**: Minimal local storage for login credentials and ReplayGain settings
+- **Secure Storage**: Uses device-level encryption for login credentials and local storage for ReplayGain settings
 - **HTTP Range Requests**: Server must support partial content requests for metadata extraction

 ## License